shrsujan/multi-mail/README.md

 # multi-mail
-Mailer tools for sending mail to multiple users as individual emails
+Mailer tool for sending mail to multiple users as individual emails